 Spay/Neuter and Trap Neuter Return (TNR) are critical in controlling reproduction and keeping animals out of pounds and shelters and TNR is considered the most humane and only proven effective long-term solution in managing feral cat populations.

-In Pima County, Spay/Neuter resources and assistance are growing but not yet the standard we would like to see.
-The county’s current program “Petfix”, is a step in the right direction, and often has an exceptionally long wait list.
-Best Friends Animal Foundation and Petsmart Charities have granted Pima County a 3 year program to provide TNR services feral/community.
+In Pima County, Spay/Neuter resources and assistance have come a long way.
+The county’s current program “Petfix” provides low cost spay.neuter.
+Best Friends Animal Foundation and Petsmart Charities granted Pima County a 3 year program to provide TNR services feral/community.
+The grant ends in August 2017 and the County will continue services.
 More people need to educated about TNR and more assistance is needed to trap and transport the animals.

 Spay/Neuter and Trap Neuter Return task force goals and current projects are: